kimfucious/netlify-forms-formik/README.md

 #### useRef

-Once reCaptcha is loaded, reCaptcha needs gets executed "manually".
+Once reCaptcha is loaded, reCaptcha needs to get executed "manually".
 Manually calling `execute()` is necessary for the support of reCaptcha v2 invisible, which is set via the `size` attribute on the `Reaptcha` element, because clicking on the reCaptcha widget is not possible when it's not visible.

 Though that may seem plainly obvious to some, I'll re-emphasize it anyhow: It's nature of the invisible reCaptcha beast to be invisible, and thus we must wire the user action of submitting the form to reCaptcha execution.